Frequently Asked Questions

 5. Can I pay my bill online?

-Yes, simply visit https://tigard.merchanttransact.com/ and register for online billing, payments and automatic withdraws.
+Yes, simply visit https://tigard.merchanttransact.com/ and register for online billing, payments and automatic withdrawals.
 You will need a credit or debit card with a Visa, MasterCard or Discover logo imprinted on the card.
 Please remember that when registering online your LAST NAME MUST BE IN CAPITAL LETTERS.
 Checking accounts will not be registered for online payments.
-If you wish to use your checking account without a debit card then please visit http://www.tigard-or.gov/city_hall/utility_billing to learn more about our various payment options.
+If you wish to use your checking account without a debit card, learn more about our various payment options in the PAYMENT OPTIONS section..

 6. Why is my bill the same as last month?